-Section 36.
-All powers, duties and privileges imposed and conferred upon the commissioner of railroads and telegraphs of this state under existing laws are hereby imposed and conferred upon the commission created under the provisions of this act; provided, that the power and duties conferred and imposed upon the railroad commissioner by laws in force at the passage of this act shall continue to be exercised by him until the commission provided for in section I of this act has been appointed and qualified, whereupon the office of commissioner of railroads and telegraphs is hereby abolished.
+Office of railroad commissioner abolished.
+SECTION 36.
+All powers, duties and privileges imposed and conferred upon the railroad commissioner of this state under existing laws are hereby imposed and conferred upon the commission created under the provisions of this act; provided, that the power and duties conferred and imposed upon the railroad commissioner by chapter 431 of the laws of 1903, and sections 1795a, 1796 and 1797 of the statutes of 1898 shall continue to be exercised by him until the first Monday in January, 1907.
+The present railroad commissioner, whose term commenced on the first Monday in January, 1905, shall continue in office until the first Monday in January, 1907, at his present salary, on which date the office is hereby abolished.